|Capacity before works||78 360|

 To protect the stands moved closer to the field, roof structure will be expanded.
 Not only will it gain new translucent segments, but also a massive giant screen will be installed throughout the circular truss, showing images both inside and outside of the truss and assuring everyone will have unobstructed view of the footage.

 Initially estimated at RUB 25 billion, the tender value was set at RUB 20 billion, later decreased further to 19 billion.
 This amount will be paid to the general contractor who will be required to deliver all works within 42 months of entrance to the site.
 This meant the redeveloped national stadium of Russia would have been ready no sooner than in the 2nd half of 2017.
-However, the contractor decided to deliver works as fast as possible, managing to secure a 2016 deadline!
+However, the contractor decided to deliver works as fast as possible, managing to hand it over in June 2017.

 Moscow: Work on time despite arctic weather

 Passing week was a very rough one, with temperatures falling even to -30 (-22F).
 That didn’t stop workers at Luzhniki, where commissioning has begun.
 Delivery in March is still the plan.

 Russia’s national stadium will have almost all work delivered within the next several weeks.
 That’s much sooner than expected back in 2014 and soon enough to even make the Confederations Cup.